cthadeufaria/dual-stage-attention/README.md

     a. get T from Dataset 'inputs' if possible. [ok]
     b. update 'main' to handle T. [ok]
     c. fix global average pooling from backbone. [ok]
-    d. fix fully connected networks to use T correctly. [ ]
+    d. fix fully connected networks to use T correctly. [ok]
-    e. fix short-time regression module to use T correctly. [ ]
+    e. fix short-time regression module to use T correctly. [ok]

+2. Create Long-Time Temporal Regression Module. [ ]

+3. Create Cross-Feature Attention Module. [ ]

-2. Update Dataset class to get QoS features.
+4. Update Dataset class to get QoS features. [ ]

-3. Structure TODOs in the code here to plan tasks.
+- Structure TODOs in the code here to plan tasks.

-4. Update code to get all video chunks from all videos from the Dataset.
-Now it only takes the 1st chunk from the 1st video.
+- Update code to get continuous video chunks from all videos from the Dataset.

 - For training, see https://pytorch.org/blog/how-to-train-state-of-the-art-models-using-torchvision-latest-primitives/